Don’t Wait to Irrigate!

 don't Wait to Irrigate!

-Other irrigation alternatives did not work much better.
-For example, IV cannulas dripping saline into the eye would cause a patient to “blink” and keep their eyes so fluid would not get in their eyes.
-The result would happen when using a syringe to flush water directly into the eye.
+Irrigation alternatives may not work well.
+For example, IV cannulas dripping saline into the eye would cause a patient to “blink”.
+A patient may keep their eyes closed so fluid then would not get in their eyes.
+The result would also happen when using a syringe to flush water directly into the eye.
 Even mandated eyewash stations, which are very rarely used in ER’s, impact the eye causing the lids to reflexively remain closed.

 Use the EyeCap first.
-Even when there are major splash injuries, the EyeCap is still the best first line treatment in the ER, since it can be started much faster and easier than getting the numbing drops required for irrigation lenses, and far faster than setting up these devices.
+Even when there are major splash injuries, the EyeCap is still the best first line treatment in the ER, since it can be started much faster and easier than setting up some other irrigation methods.
 Use the EyeCap first to instantly begin treatment and buy time for using more prolonged irrigation methods if needed.
 The EyeCap works well for kids and adults.
 Use it in the hospital, clinic or pre-hospital setting, where ever standard saline pour bottles are available.

 We recommend using the EyeCap first for nearly all splash injuries.
-However, if an injured patient continues to be in pain after using the EyeCap and needs numbing drops for relief or has other significant signs or a significant history, you should strongly consider moving on to the more expensive, time consuming and invasive irrigation lenses.
+However, if an injured patient continues to be in pain after using the EyeCap and needs numbing drops for relief or has other significant signs or a significant history, you should strongly consider escalating to more prolonged irrigation techniques such as invasive irrigation lenses.

 Begin irrigation in seconds.
 Just twist on an irrigation bottle and squeeze.
-Its that simple.
-The EyeCap makes it easy to and simple to deliver large volumes of fluid to the eye in seconds.
+It’s that simple.
+The EyeCap makes it easy and simple to deliver large volumes of fluid to the eye in seconds.

 This can be done in 1 to 2 minutes from start to finish for a minor injury.